 If you still do not get any response, it means your employer is still engaged in the background check of applicants.
 Hence, you must wait for at least a week to follow up next time for the required details.

-Does Your Recruiter Have to Disclose The Reason for Your Failed Background Check?
+Does Your Recruiter Have to Disclose the Reason for Your Failed Background Check?

 Yes, it is your right to get a detailed report of your background checks to see what went wrong.
-According to the Equal Employment Opportunity Commission and The Fair Credit Reporting Act (FCRA), every employer has to pass two notices for the applicant while taking any action based on the information obtained in the background check report.
+According to the Equal Employment Opportunity Commission and The Fair Credit Reporting Act (FCRA), every employer has to pass two notices to the applicant while taking any action based on the information obtained in the background check report.

-Generally, applicants get a detailed report of their background check.
+Generally, applicants get a detailed report of their background checks.
 However, if you do not get any copy of your background check report before your rejection, you have all the rights to take action against the employer as per the FCRA.

-What if My Background Check is Wrong
+What If My Background Check Is Wrong?

 Firstly, you need to get the report of your background check from your recruiter.
 After that, you can ask the background check service provider to re-investigate your outcomes.
 The company might ask you to provide additional information and verify the existing details.